 On November 7th there is a masquerade ball.
-I am going to wear my 1890’s style work dress, my antique mother of pearl belt buckle that I got in Greenfield Village, my pantaloons that my Grammy and I made and a cameo brooch that I’m going to barrow from her.
+I am going to wear my 1890’s style work dress, my antique mother of pearl belt buckle that I got at a living history village, my pantaloons that my Grammy and I made and a cameo brooch that I’m going to barrow from her.
 I’m really excited.

 Tomorrow is the one year anniversary of getting Molly.
 The third, is the one year anniversary of getting Meg.

 It feels so much like November here.

 She talks and I am fain to list:

 She’s glad her simple worsted gray

 Is silver now with clinging mist.

 The desolate, deserted trees,